 Cover letters and resumes are not reviewed to determine if your application meets minimum qualifications.
 Supplemental Questionnaire responses not supported in your application will disqualify you from consideration for this position.

-1.Minimum Qualifications: Candidates must provide specific, detailed information so an initial determination can be made regarding your level of qualifications for this position.
-Applicant status will be updated on or around December 4, 2019.
+Application Review Process: 1.Minimum Qualifications: Candidates must provide specific, detailed information so an initial determination can be made regarding your level of qualifications for this position.
+Applicant status will be updated on or around March 10, 2020.

 2.Supplemental Question Review: The applicants that meet minimum qualifications will go through a Supplemental Question Review.
-Relevancy of your experience and training, together with composition, grammar, spelling and punctuation will be considered when evaluating responses.
-Applicant status will be updated on or around December 12, 2019.
+Relevancy of your experience and training, together with composition, grammar, spelling, and punctuation will be considered when evaluating responses.
+Applicant status will be updated on or around March 20, 2020.

-3.The top six (6) scoring candidates from the Supplemental Question Review will be invited to participate in an Oral Board Interview, tentatively scheduled for December 20, 2019.
+3.The top eight (8) scoring candidates from the Supplemental Question Review will be invited to participate in an Oral Board Interview, tentatively scheduled for March 30, 2020.

 The final candidates will be referred to the department for additional assessment.